roohaani786/social_bot/README.md

 ## Set up Facebook app

+Create an app on https://developers.facebook.com/
+Give this app the Facebook Page permission 'pages_read_engagement,pages_manage_posts' Also Add the facebook Login Product to this app

-## Graph API explorer for generating SHORT_LIVED_TOKEN
+### Graph API explorer for testing the app & also generating SHORT_LIVED_TOKEN

-But Use a Long Lived Token on the script
+But Use a Long Lived Token on the script( Use a Page AccessToken to test the Graph API)

 https://developers.facebook.com/tools/explorer